-In the book, Boy Erased, author Garrard Conley reflects upon the year 2004, after he finished his freshman year of college, when he was coerced by his parents to attend an Ex-Gay Therapy Program called Love in Action.
-In the book, Conley discusses how much he loved his first year of college, and how much he had always loved to read.
-He then tells of how, once starting the Love in Action Program, he became frightened of books: “My year of college had been so freeing, and reading so widely encouraged, that I’d almost forgotten what it felt like to suspect a book of literal demon possession.”
+In the book, Boy Erased, author Garrard Conley reflects upon the year 2004, after he finished his freshman year of college.
+His parents coerced him to attend an ex-gay therapy program called Love in Action.
+Conley discusses how much he loved his first year of college, and how much he had always loved to read.
+He then tells of how, once starting the Love in Action Program, he became frightened of books.
+“My year of college had been so freeing, and reading so widely encouraged, that I’d almost forgotten what it felt like to suspect a book of literal demon possession.”

-As his mother drives him to the program, she asks if he has enough “sins” to discuss in group therapy.
-He poignantly ruminates: “What my mother didn’t yet know about being gay in the South was that you never ran out of material, that being secretly gay your whole life, averting your eyes every time you saw a handsome man, praying on your knees every time a sexual thought entered your mind or every time you’d acted even remotely feminine — this gave you an embarrassment of sins for which you constantly felt the need to apologize, repent, beg forgiveness.”
+As his mother drove him to the program, she asked if he had enough “sins” to discuss in group therapy.
+“What my mother didn’t yet know about being gay in the South was that you never ran out of material.
+That being secretly gay your whole life, averting your eyes every time you saw a handsome man, praying on your knees every time a sexual thought entered your mind or every time you’d acted even remotely feminine.
+This gave you an embarrassment of sins for which you constantly felt the need to apologize, repent, beg forgiveness.”

-Homosexuality was viewed as an illness that could be cured through treatments such as giving electric shocks to a “patient” while showing them pictures of naked people of the same sex.
+People saw homosexuality as an illness that you could cure through treatments.
+They were horrific, such as giving electric shocks to a “patient” while showing them pictures of naked people of the same sex.
 The belief was that this would condition or “train” patients to prefer the opposite sex, thereby curing them.

 Conley wanted his book to teach the public about the horrors of Ex-Gay or “Conversion” Therapy.
 There were conversations at the time, but deep-set societal fears of sexuality and non-gender conformity often made them seem more like a whisper.

-Conversion Therapy, as it is called, uses several methods to try to change a person’s sexual orientation and/or gender identity.
+Conversion Therapy uses several methods to try to change a person’s sexual orientation and/or gender identity.
 According to TheTrevorProject.com, conversion “therapists” may use a number of techniques that can include shaming and punishing with emotionally, or even physically, painful stimuli, with the goal of changing a person’s behavior and sexual preferences.
 According to a January 2018 article published by Williams Institute at University of California – Los Angeles (UCLA), more than 700,000 LGBTQ people have been subjected to conversion therapy, and the practice is expected to continue.

-As fortunate as some LGBTQ+ youth are to be protected in now seventeen states, it is estimated that outlawing Conversion Therapy may, in reality, only protect about one thousand adolescents in the year 2019, and 33 states still allow it.
+LGBTQ+ youth are now protected in now seventeen states.
+Unfortunately, it is estimated that outlawing Conversion Therapy may, in reality, only protect about one thousand adolescents in the year 2019.
+In fact, 33 states still allow it.

-Perhaps one of the most surprising things about Conley’s story is that by the year 2004, nearly twenty years had passed since homosexuality was taken out of both the Diagnostic and Statistical Manual of the American Psychiatric Association (DSM) and the International Statistical Classification of Diseases and Related Health Problems (ISCD).
-So, in 2004, twenty years after homosexuality could be called a disorder, and still today, a supposed “therapy” continues to be practiced for this non-disorder.
+Perhaps one of the most surprising things about Conley’s story is that by the year 2004, nearly twenty years had passed since homosexuality was no longer considered a disorder.
+Twenty years after, a supposed “therapy” continues to threaten innocent people.

-The change led to multiple protests by both the public and theorists who saw homosexuality as part of the the normal spectrum of human sexuality and believed it had no place in the DSM.
+The change led to multiple protests by both the public and theorists.
+They saw homosexuality as part of the normal spectrum of human sexuality and believed it had no place in the DSM.

 On September 1, 2018, Boy Erased, a biographical drama film based on Garrard Conley’s book made its world premier at the Telluride Film Festival.
-Conley is now using the promotional events of the movie to join with the Trevor Project in order to shine an even brighter light on the horrific facts behind his book.
+Conley is now using the promotional events of the movie to join with the Trevor Project.
+They want to shine an even brighter light on the horrific facts behind his book.

-There is a charged history to this, and it may have all started with the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-1, 1952), in which homosexuality was deemed a “sociopathic personality disturbance.”
-Sixteen years later, when DSM-2 was published (in 1968), the wording was changed to “sexual deviation.”
-Homosexuality was viewed as an illness that could be cured through treatments such as giving electric shocks to a “patient” while showing them pictures of naked people of the same sex.
+There is a charged history to this.
+It may have all started with the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-1, 1952).
+It called homosexuality a “sociopathic personality” trait.
+Sixteen years later, “sexual deviation” was the new wording in the DSM-2.
+The DSM viewed homosexuality as an illness that you could cure through treatments.
+They were horrific, such as giving electric shocks to a “patient” while showing them pictures of naked people of the same sex.
 The belief was that this would condition or “train” patients to prefer the opposite sex, thereby curing them.

 In his 2014 article, When Homosexuality Came Out (of the DSM), British physician Vivek Datta, MD, MPH writes, “The removal of homosexuality from the psychiatric canon has undoubtedly facilitated the rights of those who identify as lesbian, gay, or bisexual.
-Adoption rights, same-sex marriage, the repeal of Don’t Ask Don’t Tell would never have occurred if homosexuality continued to be seen as the developmental end-point of deep psychopathology.
-In the same way, diagnoses of mental illness confer individuals with a sense of otherness, that they are somehow different than other people, perhaps less important, less deserving, or of less worth.”
+Adoption rights, same-sex marriage, the repeal of Don’t Ask Don’t Tell would never have occurred.
+Progress would have halted if people still saw homosexuality as the developmental end-point of deep psychopathology.
+In the same way, diagnoses of mental illness confer individuals with a sense of otherness.
+People can feel they are somehow different than other people, perhaps less important, less deserving, or of less worth.”

-Changes are certainly moving in a positive direction within the medical community and the worlds of the DSM, APA, and WHO.
+Changes are certainly moving in a positive direction within the medical community and the DSM, APA, and WHO.
 But if debates about sexuality move away from psychopathology and more into the realms of morality and politics, protection of LGBTQ+ rights remains fragile at best.